karpitony/eft-where-am-i/README.md

 <img src="assets/screenshot01.png" alt="screenshot01" width="800">

-After selecting a map, make sure to click the `Apply` button!
+Make sure to click the `Apply` button!
 <br />

 **2. Take a screenshot during EFT raids.**

 - The default screenshot key is `PrtSc`.
-- If you check the `Auto Screenshot Detection` checkbox, your location will be automatically updated each time you take a screenshot.
+- If `Auto Screenshot Detection` has been turned on, your location will be automatically updated each time you take a screenshot.
-- If you check the `Auto Screenshot Detection` checkbox, you can skip step 3.
   <br />

 **3. Click the `Force Run` button.**
+If you have activated `Auto Screenshot Detection`, you can skip this step.

 <img src="assets/screenshot01.png" alt="screenshot01" width="800">

 A red dot indicating your location will appear on the map.

 - To update your location, repeat steps 2 and 3.
-- You can use the `Hide/Show Panels` or `Full Screen` buttons to view the map more clearly.
+- You can use the `Hide/Show Panels` or `Full Screen` buttons to view the map wider.
 <br />

-**4. For more settings, click the gear icon on the left.** **5.
+**4. For more settings, click the gear icon on the left side.**
 <img src="assets/screenshot02.png" alt="screenshot02" width="800">

-- Click the `Change` button to change the path to the desired folder.
+- Click the `Change` button to save the path to the desired folder.
-- If you think you've made a mistake and the path looks weird, you can click the `Auto Find` button to automatically find it.
+- If you think you've made a mistake and the path looks weird, you can use the `Auto Find` button.
+It will automatically find EFT screenshot folder.
-- Multi-language and automatic screenshot deletion are not supported yet...
-Stay tuned for future versions!
+- Localization and automatic screenshot deletion are not implemented yet.
+Stay tuned for future updates!